 Throughout the semester, readings, field trips and other activities are assigned as part of the Sri Lankan Studies Seminar, which culminates in a final Independent Field Study Project.
-During the final four weeks of the semester (Session III), students draw on what they have studied throughout the program to devote themselves entirely to the Field Study Project.
+During the final four weeks of the semester (Session III), students draw on what they have studied throughout the program and work with professors at the University of Peradeniya to work on their chosen topic.
 Projects must be approved in advance by the Faculty Director and culminate in a final report of approximately 5000 words, as well as an oral presentation.

 Independent Field Study Projects completed by previous ISLE students are as varied and fascinating as the academic interests of the students themselves.
-In the past, student projects have focused on agricultural development programs, the gem trade, archeological excavations, Kandyan dance, orphanages, fishing camps, and public health issues, to name only a few.
+Students work in the field focusing on issues directly related to the specific locations where they choose to conduct research.
+In the past, student projects have focused on sustainable development programs, environmental degradation, the gem trade, political media, religious conflict, Kandyan dance, orphanages, fishing camps, and public health issues, to name only a few.
 You can read the titles of independent field study projects by previous ISLE students by clicking on the link titled "Independent Field Study Projects" at the upper left of this page.

 Sinhala I and II are each worth 4 semester course credits.
 The Sri Lanka Studies Seminar, which includes the Independent Field Study project, is worth 4 semester course credits.
-Archaeology and the elective courses are each worth 2 semester course credits, resulting in a total course load for the ISLE program of 18 semester-hour credits.
+Elective courses are each worth 2 semester course credits, resulting in a total course load for the ISLE program of 16 semester-hour credits.
 ISLE member colleges grant academic credit for satisfactory completion of program coursework.
 Each institution individually determines the total number of credits to be awarded, and the manner in which credits and grades are recorded on student transcripts.
 Allocation of credits to departments, or to major or minor requirements, must be negotiated by the student with the home college.